urbanjost/M_unicode/README.md

 use M_unicode, only : &
    adjustl,  adjustr,   trim,    len,     len_trim,  &
    index,    scan,      verify,  repeat,  ichar,     &
+   split,    tokenize

+! additional methods
+use M_unicode, only : &
-   split,    tokenize,  upper,   lower,   sort,      & pad,      join
+   upper,   lower,   sort,  expandtabs,     & pad,      join,   fmt

+! operators (and overloads) and assignment
+! using Unicode codepoints (NOT dictionary order)

-! operators (and overloads) and assignment use M_unicode, only : assignment(=) use M_unicode, only : operator(<=), lle use M_unicode, only : operator(<),  llt
+use M_unicode, only : assignment(=)
+use M_unicode, only : operator(<=), lle
+use M_unicode, only : operator(<),  llt